 In the more recent years of my shamanic practice, I find a pervasive belief that soul healing should in and of itself be enough.
 There is an expectation that it’s a quick fix, a miracle cure for everything.
 Along with this travels the belief that we shouldn’t need medication, surgery, therapy, a balanced diet.
 Many people now believe that the singular trip to the local shaman should make us well and sustain us through our days.
 This hope is neither new nor culturally centric.
 Ancient and indigenous shamans informed us that soul healing, indeed, cured wounds and instilled miraculous wellbeing.

-Modern reality shows us something different, however.
+Modern reality shows us something different, however as this in-depth review tries to point out.
 Many seekers invite soul healing into their lives, then experience an initial phase of euphoria and wellbeing, only to eventually take on symptoms of dis-ease or imbalance again.
 It becomes curious then to explore why, when we are better informed and eager for healing, did soul healing work so thoroughly for the ancients when it doesn’t seem to for us.
 If belief in miraculous soul healing isn’t new, why are contemporary enthusiasts not receiving miracles?
 What function of modern life makes soul healing different?

 The short answer to that question is mindfulness.
 Foremost, in ancient shamanic cultures, the soul healer was the doctor, the dietitian, the pharmacist, the therapist.
 Moreover, these mundane acts of healing were done with the intention of their spiritual significance alongside their physical and emotional properties.
 In ancient healing, the mindfulness of these important approaches to healing was inseparable from their spiritual counterparts.
 For the majority of contemporary wellness enthusiasts, body-mind-spirit are three vastly different territories that don’t overlap.
 Why would the difference in how we look at healing modalities and aspects of ourselves affect how we heal?